jackHay22/darwinsport/README.md

 # Rally
-Evolved Rally Driver
+Genetically Evolved Rally Driver

 ## Notes
 - This program is meant as a testing node for Darwin, the work of Jack Hay and Nate Symer.
 - Requires Java (recent stable version)
-- Uses Swing for graphics
+- This repo is used for creating compute node images that are compatible with darwin running in a distributed setup

 ## Rally Language
 - ```take_pacenote```  Get next pacenote